-DoubleDown Interactive Co., Ltd. ("DDI," "we," "us," "our" or "the Company," formerly known as The8Games Co., Ltd.) was incorporated in 2008 in Seoul, Korea as an interactive entertainment studio, focused on the development and publishing of casual games and mobile applications.
-DDI is a subsidiary of DoubleU Games Co., Ltd. ("DUG" or "DoubleU Games"), a Korean company and our controlling shareholder holding 67.7% of our outstanding shares.
-The remaining 32.3% of our outstanding shares are held by STIC Special Situation Private Equity Fund ("STIC").
-In 2017, DDI acquired DoubleDown Interactive, LLC ("DDI-US") from International Gaming Technologies ("IGT") for approximately \$825 million.
-DDI-US, with its principal place of business located in Seattle, Washington, is our primary revenue-generating entity.
+DoubleDown Interactive Co., Ltd. ("DDI," "we," "us," "our" or "the Company," formerly known as The8Games Co., Ltd.) was incorporated in 2008 in Seoul, Korea as an interactive entertainment studio, focused on the development and publishing of casual games and mobile applications ("apps").
+DDI is a wholly-owned subsidiary of DoubleU Games Co., Ltd. ("DUG" or "DoubleU Games"), a Korean company and our controlling shareholder.
+DoubleDown Interactive, LLC, ("DDI-US"), a wholly-owned subsidiary with its principal place of business located in Seattle, Washington, is our primary revenue-generating entity.